Vocabulary

 Cooperation:

-When you work together with someone or do what they ask you:
+with someone or do what they ask you:

 There's very little cooperation between the neighbors.